 MFJ hopes data on the Portal will:

 Our data sharing agreements prohibit the release of raw data and the identifying information they contain.
-But you can download and print out the results of any county data explorations you pursue on our platform.
+But you can download the county level datasets for each state on our resources page.

 At the moment, you can produce individualized reports quickly and with ease at the county level.
 We are not currently focused on customized reporting, but please contact us with your interest.